manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- example concat -->
 ##### GROUP_CONCAT(field)

-Often you want to understand better the contents of each group.
-You can use [GROUP N BY](../Searching/Grouping.md#Give-me-N-rows) for that, but it would return additional rows you might not want in the output. `GROUP_CONCAT()` enriches your grouping by concatenating values of some field in the group.
-Let's take the previous example and improve it by getting all the ages in each group.
+Often, you want to better understand the contents of each group.
+You can use [GROUP N BY](../Searching/Grouping.md#Give-me-N-rows) for that, but it would return additional rows you might not want in the output. `GROUP_CONCAT()` enriches your grouping by concatenating values of a specific field in the group.
+Let's take the previous example and improve it by displaying all the ages in each group.

-`GROUP_CONCAT(field)` returns the list comma-separated.
+`GROUP_CONCAT(field)` returns the list as comma-separated values.

 <!-- intro -->
 ##### Example: